Federal Deposit Insurance Corporation FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Never give your Social Security number, account number(s), or other personal financial information over the phone unless you initiated the call.

-For more information, check out the FBI's elder fraud tips.
+For more information, check out the FBI's Elder Fraud in Focus.

 Call on Katahdin Trust to help you